 Many people may not be familiar with the concept of strict liability but may know of the traditional common law rule that is colloquially referred to as the ‘One Bite Rule.’
 This rule acted as both a defense and a liability for dog owners in dog bite cases.

 How it traditionally worked is that the dog’s owner would be shielded from liability in the case of the first injury caused by the dog.
 However, after the first injury, the dog’s owner is now considered on notice and aware that their dog is dangerous and will be held liable for any further injuries caused by the dangerous dog.

-Some people wrongly believe that every dog gets ‘one free bite;’ that is, a dog can bite one person and there owner will not be responsible for the first bite.
+Some people wrongly believe that every dog gets ‘one free bite;’ that is, a dog can bite one person and their owner will not be responsible for the first bite.
 While this is the case in many states who still use the ‘One Bite Rule,’ this is not the case in California.
 California has different animal control laws.